yuriajala/resume/README.md

 *Scientific Initiation Fellow*
 2013 - 2014
 BATLAB is a university lab for A.I. and automation.
 During my BSc time, I was a researcher apprentice, working on PCB design and analog filters.
 [Website (outdated)](https://www.facebook.com/batlab.ufms/)

-## Education
-- University of Sao Paulo, Brazil — *M.Sc.*
-2017 - 2019
-Master’s degree in medical data & image processing.
-By analyzing MRI images, I developed a model-based machine learning algorithm to better estimate the percentage of fat in the human liver.
-[Thesis (in English)](https://teses.usp.br/teses/disponiveis/18/18152/tde-01102018-083519/publico/Yuri.pdf).

-- UFMS, Brazil / Western Michigan University, USA — *B.Sc.*
-2008 - 2014
-Bachelor of Science in Electrical Engineering.
-Awarded a scholarship to study Electrical Engineering at the Western Michigan University for one year.
-At that time I was part of the WMU’s [Solar Racing Car team](https://www.wmich.edu/sunseeker/) developing cooling systems.

 ## Skills
 - Strong math & physics background (Calculus, Linear Algebra, Electromagnetism)